Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 Some people will tell you that you can use mind maps for everything.
 From planning a nuclear facility to writing poems to grocery lists and making dinner.

 While this is something you could be doing with mind maps… I wouldn’t recommend all of them.
-Let’s face it, you can draw everything you want to communicate with yourself and others… but more than often it is not really necessary, needed or smart, right?
+Let’s face it, you can draw everything you want to communicate with yourself and others.
+More than often it is not really necessary, needed, or smart, right?

 Here are a couple of things you can or perhaps should do using mind maps.
-Use them, but be sure you keep it practical and goal oriented.
+Use them, but be sure you keep them practical and goal-oriented.
 I wouldn’t want you to come back to me and tell me you wasted time and energy (or worse…).

-TIP: Be sure to check out the templates information so you can get started even faster!
+TIP: Be sure to check out the template information so you can get started even faster!